by Texas Homesteader ~

 I enjoy homemade pasta – thankfully it’s super easy to make and uses precious few ingredients.
-But of course you can make this food even faster by using purchased pasta instead.
+But of course if need be you can make this food even faster by using purchased pasta instead.

-But today I’ll make homemade pasta noodles & it garlic/pepper flavored.
+But today I’ll make homemade pasta noodles & make them garlic/pepper flavored.
 I figure garlic-flavored pasta can be used in almost any dish so I’ll be able to easily use any leftovers easily without flavors clashing.
 See, already thinking of how to use up any potential leftover noodles!

 So I used homemade broth in the noodle dough, flavoring it with a sprinkling of pepper & about 1/2 teaspoon of powdered garlic.
 RancherMan helped me roll and cut the dough into noodles.
 Then I put them into nests on the counter to dry.